moteutsch/Practical-OOP/article.markdown

 In this article, we'll build a quiz application using these concepts.
 We'll separate the application into layers, allowing us to substitute components: for example, it'll be a breeze to switch from MongoDB to MySQL, or from a web interface to a command-line interface.

+## Why MVC Isn't Enough

+MVC, which stands for Model-View-Controller, is a powerful design pattern for web applications.
+Unfortunately, with its rise to buzzword status, it has been taken out of context and used a miracle cure.
+It's become standard practice to use MVC frameworks, and many developers have succeeded in using it to separate display logic and domain logic.
+The trouble is that developers stop there, building quasi-object-oriented systems at best and procedural code wrapped in classes--often controllers--at worst.

+In building our quiz application, we'll be using the Domain Model pattern described in Martin Fowler's Patterns of Enterprise Application Architecture.
+The Domain Model is just a fancy was of saying that we'll be using an object-oriented approach to designing the system: a web of objects with different responsibilities that, as a whole, will comprise our application.

+The Domain Model approach uses "entity" objects to represent information in the database; but instead of having our object-oriented code mimic the database, we'll have the database mimic our object-oriented design.
+Why?
+Because it allows us to build good object-oriented code.
+This mapping is a serious issue called Object-Relational Mapping, but luckily there are several mature libraries available in PHP that solve this problem[1].
+We'll be side-stepping the issue by manually writing the specific mapping code we need.

+Even when using the Domain Model pattern, though, there is still the problem of preforming operation that require multiple classes to work together.
+We'll be solving this with the Service Layer pattern.

+## The Service Layer

 ## Setup

 We'll be using Slim for the MVC framework.
 We'll install Slim with Composer, the dependency management tool.
 Create a directory for the project and run the following command inside: